Hemostemix (CVE:HEM) Trading 71.4% Higher – Here’s Why

-Shares of Hemostemix Inc. (CVE:HEM – Get Free Report) shot up 71.4% during trading on Tuesday .
+Hemostemix Inc. (CVE:HEM – Get Free Report) shares were up 71.4% during trading on Wednesday .
 The stock traded as high as C$0.12 and last traded at C$0.12.
-592,088 shares traded hands during trading, an increase of 516% from the average session volume of 96,162 shares.
+Approximately 592,088 shares were traded during mid-day trading, an increase of 516% from the average daily volume of 96,162 shares.
 The stock had previously closed at C$0.07.

 About Hemostemix